-Companies bearing the legal form of a private limited company (sociedad limitada) may not be legally entitled to issue, guarantee or secure bonds and other debt securities.
-In addition, public limited companies (sociedades anónimas) are subject to certain quantitative limitations in the amount of unsecured bonds outstanding at any one time, as compared to their level of equity and reserves.
-These limitations should not apply to banks and other credit entities or listed and insurance companies, and there are other more minor exceptions.
+Until recently, companies bearing the legal form of a private limited company (sociedad limitada) were not legally entitled to issue, guarantee or secure bonds and other debt securities.
+Nevertheless, due to a reform brought about by the Financing Incentive Law (Ley de Fomento de la Financiación) in 2015, article 401 of the Companies Law (Ley de Sociedades de Capital) was amended in order to allow all companies to issue, guarantee and secure bonds and other debt securities (albeit certain restrictions and requirements).

+The issue of bonds by private limited companies (sociedad limitada) is subject to certain quantitative limitations, as these kind of companies may not issue unsecured bonds for an amount equal to double its net equity (such quantitative limitation disappears when such issue is secured by an in rem or personal guarantee).
+With regards to public limited companies (sociedades anónimas), all quantitative restrictions have been removed.

 In the context of certain PPP projects, the issue of bonds may be subject to prior consent by the relevant governmental authority, although the general regulations on concessions are permissive on the issue of bonds.

 Capital market instruments may be structured as private or public placements (depending on the type of investors addressed, number of retail investors addressed, total issue amount, minimum amount of securities to be acquired per investor, and minimum unit par value of the securities).
 Private placements have no disclosure or supervision requirements with the Spanish Securities and Exchange Commission (to the extent that the relevant instruments are not intended to be listed in an official market).
-Nevertheless, except for private placements exclusively addressed to qualified investors, private placements require the intervention of an authorised financial entity in order promote the allocation of securities.
+Nevertheless, except for private placements require the intervention of an authorised financial entity in order promote the allocation of securities.